Kidston Pumped Storage Hydro Project

 The Value NAIF Brings

-The Kidston project is supported by NAIF’s largest loan approved to date (as at July 2019) of up to $610m (representing ~12% of NAIF’s total $5bn allocated capital).
+The Kidston project is supported by NAIF’s largest loan approved to date.

-In 2018 NAIF conditionally approved a project loan.
-This approval catalysed interest in the project.
-The NAIF conditional approval helped Genex secure other support for the project, including support from EnergyAustralia through a long-term off-take agreement and equity investment, and an agreement with J-Power of Japan to invest in Genex, conditional on the Kidston project closing.
+NAIF was an early supporter of the project.
+In 2018 NAIF conditionally approved a loan to the project which helped Genex secure other support for the project, including support from EnergyAustralia through a long-term off-take agreement, and an agreement with J-Power of Japan to invest in Genex, conditional on the Kidston project closing.

 Concessions offered by NAIF are required to help overcome disadvantages of the project’s remote location compared to a development closer to major urban centres, including: